charmoniumQ/blog-content/_posts/2019-08-06-monads-as-a-programming-pattern.md

 image_url: https://www.maxpixel.net/static/photo/1x/Toolbox-Handyman-Construction-Tools-Builder-3411589.png
 bigimg_url: https://www.maxpixel.net/static/photo/1x/Toolbox-Handyman-Construction-Tools-Builder-3411589.png
 excerpt: >
-  This article is written from a programmer's perspective, where a monad is a _software engineering pattern_.
+  This article is written from a programmer's perspective, where a monad is a <i>software engineering pattern</i>.
 It's just another tool for your box.
 ---

 ## Overview